Larry Walker: Impact on baseball in Canada

 Although Walker was not the first Canadian to become a star player in the major leagues, his influence in Canada and native British Columbia is far-reaching.
-"He was the standard for the height of baseball in Canada," commented Jeff Francis, a former major league pitcher from North Delta, Vancouver.
+"He was the standard for the height of baseball in Canada," commented Jeff Francis, a former major league pitcher from North Delta, British Columbia.
 "If you went to a provincial championship, his picture was on your T-shirt.
 Or if you went to play in Maple Ridge, you were playing at Larry Walker Field.
 The fact that he played for the Montreal Expos helped, too, so even people who weren't baseball fans knew who he was.
 He was that unreachable dream for kids who let you know it was reachable, that a Canadian could go do it."

-Coaching work
+Coaching

 St. Louis Cardinals

-As of 2008, Walker was an instructor on the St. Louis Cardinals' spring training staff under former manager Tony La Russa and did fill-in training with the Cardinals staff.
-He was offered a full-time position but chose to remain in his part-time position.
+In 2008, Walker was an instructor on the St. Louis Cardinals' spring training staff under manager Tony La Russa and did fill-in training with the Cardinals staff.
+He was offered a full-time role but chose to remain in his part-time position.

 Canada national baseball team

 Since 2009, Walker has served as a hitting coach and first base coach for the Canadian national team.
-He has coached for Team Canada in three World Baseball Classic (WBC) tournaments, 2009, 2013, and 2017.
-In 2011, he served as hitting and first base coach for Canada at the Pan Am Games in Guadalajara, Mexico, where Team Canada won their first major international baseball championship.
+He has coached for Team Canada in World Baseball Classic (WBC) tournaments in 2009, 2013, 2017, and 2023.
+In 2011, he served as hitting and first base coach for Canada at the Pan Am Games in Guadalajara, Mexico, where Canada won their first major international baseball championship.
 In the semifinal, Canada defeated host Mexico, 5–3.
-Next, Canada won by a score of 2–1 versus the United States in the final, crowning them with that edition's gold medal.
+Next, Canada bested the United States 2–1 in the final, to win the gold medal.
 Walker reprised his coaching role at the 2015 Pan Am Games in Toronto.
 In a rematch of 2011, Canada defeated the United States in extra innings, 7–6, to claim their second consecutive gold medal at the Pan Am Games.
+Walker did not return for the 2019 Pan Am Games.